 Some bricks have a more-or-less deep impression on one side called a frog, which makes the brick lighter.
 Some masons say the brick should be laid with the frog facing up so you can fill it with mortar and make the wall stronger, while others claim that it should face down to facilitate leveling the mortar for the next brick.
 A garden wall doesn't have to be as strong as a building wall, so it's probably fine for the frog to face down.

 Construction of a brick wall begins with staking out the course of the wall and marking the ground.
-You then need to dig a trench for the footer (it's advisable to call 811—a national service that identifies where underground utility lines are buried so that you avoid causing any damage—before you dig).
+You then need to dig a trench for the footer (it's advisable to call 811—a national service that connects you to officials who determine where underground utility lines are buried so that you avoid causing any damage—before you dig).
 The footer dimensions are based on the height and thickness of the wall and also on the soil quality.
 It should have straight edges and extend below the frost line to prevent heaving in the winter that could damage the wall.

 For a wall 3 feet or less in height, DIY Data advises that 12 inches is usually a sufficient depth in firm ground, while in loose soil, you should dig at least 18 inches.
 For a half-brick wall, the width of the footer should be three times the width of the wall or approximately 11 inches for standard bricks.